rentes/rentes.github.io/_posts/2016-09-19-Installing-Cobalt-theme-in-Emacs.markdown

 Here is a screenshot of how the Cobalt theme looks like on Emacs:

 <img src="/img/CobaltThemeEmacs.png" alt="Cobalt Theme in Emacs" title="Cobalt Theme in Emacs" width="750px"/>

-<a href="https://github.com/emacs-jp/replace-colorthemes/blob/master/screenshots.md">Here</a> are the screenshots for all the themes on the `color-theme-modern` package.

 Until next time, have an awesome coding fun!